AayushiVora/Final_Project/README.md

 3. Enter the number of times you want to simulate the game.
 4. The output file will show the order in which each player is going in the game, the symbols assigned to each of them, who won the game or was it a tie.
 5. The end output holds the statistical analysis of the game which prints the winning percentage of each AI player , percentage of the games which resulted in tie, number of times a particular player went 1 in the game.

+**Conclusions**
+After the peer reviews,  we  refined our hypothesis as "The winning probability is independent of the order in which the players go".
+To test our hypothesis we applied Monte Carlo Simulation in this game.
+We ran our simulation n number of times(n=1000 in our case.
+However, once can input this value of n), and obsererved the winning possibilities of each player under each play-order combination of players is different.
+Hence, we came to a conclusion that winning the game is independent of the order in which you play.

+****Note***: 'play-order combination of players' means the combinations of order in which players will play.
+For instance, Combination 1: smartAI, smartestAI, dumbAI
+Combination2: dumbAI, smartestAI, smartAI and so on.*

 ****All Sources Used:****